 Assign a color to every key area of your home.
 Print colored labels to tape onto boxes with clear tape.
 Using a number system, prioritize boxes you should unpack first and ones that can wait.
-Make a moving key on your computer with your color code and number system, and then print.
+Make a moving key on your computer with your color code and number system and then print it.

 Smart packing solutions:

 Take reference photos of cords before unplugging